exiawsh/StreamPETR/README.md

 The detailed results can be found in the training log.
 For other results on nuScenes val set, please see [Here](docs/training_inference.md).
 **Notes**:
-- FPS is measured on NVIDIA RTX 3090 GPU with batch size of 1 (containing 6 view images) and FP32.
+- FPS is measured on NVIDIA RTX 3090 GPU with batch size of 1 (containing 6 view images, without using flash attention) and FP32.
 - The training time is measured with 8x 2080ti GPUs.

 ## Results on NuScenes Test Set.